 Giving birth in a pandemic isn’t something I ever imagined doing, but like expectant mamas up and down the country it’s something I had no choice but to do.

-On April 20th, 2020 I gave birth to baby number four at what (at the time of writing) is the height of the coronavirus outbreak in the UK, and it’s safe to say the experience was unlike anything I could have prepared for.
+On April 20th, 2020 I gave birth to baby number four at what was the height of the first wave of the coronavirus outbreak in the UK, and it’s safe to say the experience was unlike anything I could have prepared for.

 When I first saw that blue line appear on my pregnancy test in August 2019 I could never have predicted the world my baby would be born into just nine months later – the concept of lockdown alone sounds like a plot for a film.